ecolchado1/FishingGame/README.md

 # FishingGame
-An OpenGL game using Sac State TAGE engine
+An OpenGL game using Sac State TAGE engine with some modifications for implementing transparency